GrantBirki/software/content/posts/tarball-deploy/index.md

 Tarball-based deployments involve packaging your application and its dependencies into a compressed `.tar.gz` archive and extracting it on the target system.
 This approach works well in various scenarios, especially when you need a simple, reliable, and versioned deployment method.

+Tarball deployments are largely considered a legacy deployment method, but they are still used today and many systems still rely on them.

 ### When Tarball-Based Deployments Work Well

 In almost all cases, its better to just use containers.
 However, there are some cases where tarball-based deployments still work well.
 Most cases involve replacing Git based deployments with tarball based deployments.
 Here are some examples: